Fighting for you

 If you are just starting to experience workplace discrimination, start keeping a record of the instances when it occurs and try to make a note of potential witnesses amongst your coworkers.

-As an experienced employment discrimination attorney, I can help assess your case and, if legal action is the right option, take the necessary steps to build your case.
+As an experienced Florida workplace discrimination attorney, I can help assess your case and, if legal action is the right option, take the necessary steps to build your case.

 From here, we need to: